Popular CSS Preprocessors With Examples: Sass, Less & Stylus

 background primary-bg

-However, we can’t remove the assignment operator (=), as it indicates the declaration of a new variable.
-As Stylus is a pythonic (indentation-based) language, we always need to pay attention to proper indentation, otherwise the code won’t compile.
+The only thing you can’t remove is the assignment operator (=), as it indicates the declaration of a new variable.
+As Stylus is a pythonic (indentation-based) language, you always need to pay attention to proper indentation, otherwise the code won’t compile.

 Features